perfect positano

 Getting to Positano was to be our first major train journey, and it could have been a bit of a juggle.
 As it was, we cheated a little — we caught a train from Roma Termini to Salerno, then jumped into a taxi for the remaining distance.
 Hefty price, yes, but we avoided connection complications, and was able to see some amazing scenery along the way.
 I liken it to Victoria’s Great Ocean Road, twisting and turning along the coastline, only with very ancient homes and bridges clinging precariously to the rocky hill-side.

+Just outside our accommodation was Caffè Positano Ristorante Bar.
+It was here, on our first night, that I devoured an entree of ricotta and prosciutto stuffed courgette flowers, fried and sprinkled with parmesan, so light and so delicious — to which every courgette flower will always be compared (the subsequent dishes haven’t fared well by comparison).
 Positano begun life as a little fishing village, and there is still great seafood on offer.
-Our first night in the town we shared an entree of ricotta and proscuitto stuffed courgette flowers, which were fried and sprinkled with parmesan — so yum.
-We then shared a Grigliata mista — seafood mixed grill, with every delight from the sea you can think of — swordfish, mussels, calamari, prawns and scampi.
+We also shared a Grigliata mista — seafood mixed grill, with every delight from the sea you can think of — swordfish, mussels, calamari, prawns and scampi.
 We followed that up with profiteroles and a chocolate fondant, soft and oozing in the centre, served with ice-cream.

 A couple of things I’ve learnt in Italy thus far: